 Stereo is not just stereo!
 Stereo signal in the mix and mastering

-From the experience of the last few years we can report that it happens again and again that we receive so-called "false stereo files".
-This can have various causes.
-We want to address two of these causes of stereo files im Mixing and mastering elaborate.
+From the experiences of the last few years we can report that it happens again and again that we receive so-called "wrong stereo files".
+This can sometimes have various causes.
+We want to im on two of these causes of Stereo Files mixing and mastering elaborate.

 It must have been 2010 when we first noticed the problem.